-When a new version of Go is released I always want to just jump onto the latest release.
+When a new version of Go is released I always want to jump on it.
 Likewise, I'd like the update to be as easy and quick as possible, but often find it harder than expected (I'm used to

 apt upgrade).
-Many articles exist online to install Go, less on so on upgrading it.
-So here's an upgrading article.
+Many articles exist online to install Go, less on upgrading it - so here's one!
 This has Ubuntu in mind as an OS but should work on most Linux distros.

-It is just like installing but first we have to remove the go version we currently have.
-If you try overwriting (and not removing) this you might find errors get thrown up.
-But unlike installing we don't need to worry about path variables - as they already exist or aren’t needed.
+It is just like installing but first we have to remove the go version installed.
+If you try overwriting (and not removing) you might find errors get thrown up.
+But unlike installing we don't need to worry about path variables - as they already exist.

-The commands below were used to update between go 1.8.1 -> 1.8.3 so you'll have to change the version numbers if what you want is different.
+The commands below were used to update between go 1.8.1 -> 1.11 so you'll have to change the version numbers if what you want is different.
 You can find the latest releases here.

 There we have it, that should be all there is to it.